pkgulati/paper-autocomplete/README.md

 # Paper Autocomplete

-`<paper-autocomplete></paper-autocomplete>` used to select one element of an array or from a data source.
+Is a [Polymer 3](https://polymer-library.polymer-project.org/3.0/docs/devguide/feature-overview) web component used to select one element of an array or from a data source.

 See: [Documentation](https://www.webcomponents.org/element/paper-autocomplete),
      [Demo](https://www.webcomponents.org/element/paper-autocomplete/demo/demo/index.html).